AbsaOSS/cobrix/README.md

 > _Similar to Internet's TCP protocol   IP_HEADERS ( TCP_HEADERS ( PAYLOAD ) )._

-TOOL_HEADERS are application dependent.
-Often it contains the length of the payload.
-But this length is sometime not very reliable.
-RECORD_HEADERS contain the record length (including TOOL_HEADERS length) and are proved to be reliable.
+`TOOL_HEADERS` are application-dependent.
+Often, they contain the length of the payload, but this length is sometimes not very reliable. `RECORD_HEADERS` contain the record length (including `TOOL_HEADERS` length) and are proven to be reliable.

-For fixed record length files record headers can be ignored since we already know the record length.
-But for variable record length files and for multisegment files record headers can be considered the most reliable single point of truth about record length.
+For fixed record length files, record headers can be ignored since the record length is already known.
+However, for variable record length files and multisegment files, record headers can be considered the most reliable single point of truth about record length.

-You can instruct the reader to use 4 byte record headers to extract records from a mainframe file.
+You can instruct the reader to use 4-byte record headers to extract records from a mainframe file.

 ```
 .option("record_format", "V")
 ```

 This is very helpful for multisegment files when segments have different lengths.
-Since each segment has it's own copybook it is very convenient to extract segments one by one by combining `record_format = V` option with segment filter option.
+Since each segment has its own copybook, it is very convenient to extract segments one by one by combining the `record_format = V` option with the segment filter option.

 ```
 .option("segment_field", "SEG-ID")
 .option("segment_filter", "1122334")
 ```

-In this example it is expected that the copybook has a field with the name 'SEG-ID'.
-The data source will read all segments, but will parse only ones that have `SEG-ID = "1122334"`.
+In this example, it is expected that the copybook has a field named 'SEG-ID'.
+The data source will read all segments but will parse only those that have `SEG-ID = "1122334"`.

-If you want to parse multiple segments, set the option 'segment_filter' to a comma separated list of the segment values.
+If you want to parse multiple segments, set the option 'segment_filter' to a comma-separated list of the segment values.
 For example:
 ```
 .option("segment_field", "SEG-ID")